Foot and Ankle International

 - pulsed lavage gun, cement equipement, knee immobilizer;

-- ensure that measures are taken to reduce infection:
+- measures are taken to reduce infection:

 - prophylactic antibiotics, minimize OR traffic, space suits, pre-scrub, iodophor adhesive drape;